 |Total||4% – 4.5%|

 Redfin’s listing fee isn’t the only expense you incur when selling a house via Redfin.
 In a real estate transaction, the seller pays the buyer’s agent a commission for getting that buyer to purchase the house.
 Rates vary by the market, typically it’s 2.5%-3% nationwide.
 As a seller, you can advertise commission rates at your discretion.
-Too low buyer’s agent commission rate can lead to more days on market and eventually paying more.
+Too low a buyer’s agent commission rate can lead to more days on the market and eventually paying more.

 A competitive buyer’s agent commission will incentivize real estate agents to show your house so that it sells for top dollar instantly.
 Redfin sellers are not an exception, so you end up paying 4%-4.5% fees in total.